Nayyab-tech/SIMULATION-OF-DOS-AND-DDOS-ATTACK-/README.md

 📁 Log Files

-Logs are automatically saved to the Desktop
+Automatically saved to the Desktop

 Example filename: